PiSCSI/piscsi/docker/README.md

 ### Setup Live Editing for the Web UI

-Use a `docker-compose.override.yml` to mount the local `python` directory to `/home/pi/piscsi/python/` in the `web` container.
+Use a `docker-compose.override.yml` to mount the local `go` directory into the build workspace used by the `go-test` service.

-Any changes to *.py files on the host computer (i.e. in your IDE) will trigger the web UI process to be restarted in the container.
+The web binary embeds templates and static assets, so rebuild and restart the `web` service after editing Go web-client files.

 **Example:**
 ```
 services:
-  web:
+  go-test:
     volumes:
-      - ../python:/home/pi/piscsi/python:delegated
+      - ../go:/src/go:delegated
 ```

 ### Connect the Web UI to a Real PiSCSI